TClark1011/vscode-ace-imports/README.md

 This rule will create the following import statement: `import * as z from 'zod'`. `name` defines the namespace (variable name) that will be used in the import statement, and `source` defines the path from which the import is made.
 By default, the extension will only show an import if it's source is detected in the nearest `package.json` file, so you don't have to worry about it showing imports for packages that are not installed.

-When auto-importing a namespace import, the extension will add an item to VS Code's auto-completion menu, marked with an "*", simply accept that suggestion to create the import statement.
+When auto-importing a namespace import, the extension will add an item to VS Code's auto-completion menu, marked with an "\*", simply accept that suggestion to create the import statement.

 ![Screenshot of Ace Imports in action](/doc-assets/zod-suggestion-screenshot.png)

+You can also create an import by running the "Ace Imports: Insert Import" command from the Command Palette.

 If the source of the import does not match the package name, you can specify the package name in the `dependency` field: